 “What’s the deal with Skunk Cabbage?”

 It sounds like something Jerry Seinfeld would say but driving, riding or walking almost anywhere in the Sea to Sky corridor these days you can’t miss what botanists refer to as Lysichiton americanus – those distinctive yellow flowers poking up like alien beacons and beginning to unfurl in every swamp and low-lying soggy area.
 It’s also difficult to miss the pervasive skunk-like odour.
 Spring in the Coast Mountains means Skunk Cabbage is almost everywhere, unavoidable—as if we’ve descended into a strange kingdom ruled by a large green plant squatting on a brown mat.
-A botanical Jabba the Hutt.

-And while we aren’t exactly ruled hereabouts by this harbinger of spring, we’re all pretty familiar with the plant whose leaves are the largest of any native species in the region.
+Naturally, we’re all pretty familiar with the plant whose leaves are the largest of any native species in the region.
 Some of us even find the funky miasma it emits to be pleasant.
 Which is probably why Whistler townies once tried to elevate the lowly “swamp lantern” to some kind of officialdom.

 A call to Whistler Municipal Hall yesterday confirmed that this never happened and, so far as anyone in the landscaping department knows, Whistler officially remains without an official plant.
 Which isn’t to say we don’t celebrate the sudden explosion of bright colour that the plant offers, not to mention its ecological function.